b12-archive/lightning-talk/Readme.md

 ## DESCRIPTION

-First, we’ll create an `index.html` file in your current directory.
-We do this so that you can deploy your presentation easily.
+First, we’ll create an `index.html` file in your current working directory (that’s where your [`slides.svg`](#/preparing-your-talk) should be).
+We do this so that you can deploy your slides as a static site easily.

 Second, we’ll spawn a static HTTP server at `PORT` (8080 by default).
 You can opt out of the server by passing `--no-serve`.

-Open the site in a modern browser (`google-chrome --app` often does a good job) and talk!

 Pass `--open` if you want us to open the presentation in your default browser as soon as it’s up and running.
-You can specify another browser like `--open='google-chrome --app'`.
+Otherwise, just navigate to http://localhost:8080 and talk!